Undergraduate

 Professional Placement

-All of our BSc students can apply for a one year professional placement, which takes place between your second and last years of study.
+All of our BSc students can apply for a one-year professional placement, which takes place between your second and last years of study.

-We will help you find out about vacancies and make the right connections with high profile employers through regular events and presentations.
+This is an excellent opportunity to take advantage of and we will help you find out about vacancies and make the right connections with high profile employers through regular events and presentations.

 Here is just a small selection of the companies our students have enjoyed placements with so far: NatWest, Barclays and the Cooperative Bank; BP, Esso and Shell; IBM, Hewlett Packard and Compaq; Ford, Vauxhall, Jaguar and Nissan; Marks & Spencer, Selfridges and Sainsbury’s; Eli Lilly, Glaxo and ICI; Fujitsu, Marriott and Virgin.